 The track that we use for 24 hours is the outer most oval path and the pit road at Homestead-Miami Speedway.
 The loop measures 1.46 miles around, skated counter clockwise.
-The track is made up of asphalt on turns 1,2,3 and 4 and smooth concrete on pit road.
+The track is made up of lightly pitted asphalt on turns 1,2,3 and 4 and smooth concrete on pit road.

-The Homestead-Miami 24-hour Ultra Skate recognizes and awards participants for distance benchmarks (Individual)- 100 miles, 200 miles, 250 miles and 300 miles.
+The Homestead-Miami 24-hour Ultra Skate recognizes and awards participants for distance benchmarks (Individual)- 100 miles, 150 miles, 200 miles, 250 miles and 300 miles.

-There are awards for the top 3 in- Overall best distance Men, Overall best distance Women, Overall best distance Stand Up Paddle, Best distance 13 & Under, 14-18, 19-29, 30-39,40-49, and 50+.
+There are awards for the top 3 in- Overall best distance Men, Overall best distance Women, Overall best distance Stand Up Paddle, Best distance in age divisions- 13 & Under, 14-18, 19-29, 30-39,40-49, and 50+.
 (There must be a minimum number of 10 participants in each category for awards).